 Analyse research findings in research articles and evaluate these in light of other sources.
 Identify appropriate sources for research articles and summarise these as part of a critical appraisal of material.

 Formulate arguments to explain chemical phenomena in a range of contexts

-∂

 Assessment: Viva (25%)

 Examination (50%)

 Assignment 1 (25%)

-Assessment Description: Students will select the topics on which they will be assessed before the start of the term.
-Different topics will have different types of assessment (may be more than one)
+Assessment Desc the term.
+Different cription: Students will select the topics on which they will be assessed before the start of topics will have different types of assessment (may be more than one)

-One topic will be assessed by some form of assignment during the term (literature evaluation, research, proposal etc) One topic will be assessed using an oral exam at the end of term
+One topic will be as proposal etc) ssessed by some form of assignment during the term (literature evaluation, research,

+One topic will be assessed using an oral exam at the end of term